mark1yan0/survey-app/README.md

 # Survey app

-Create and share survey with the results
+Create and share survey with the results.

+Using docker compose for development server and database

 ## Client